-- a.
+a.
 If the Board determines that any Person is violating any provision of this Bylaw, the Board may order such Person to cease and desist from such violation.
 The Board shall cause notice of the order to be served on such Person by mail or by having it delivered in hand by the Board's agent.
-If after receipt of such notices such Person continues such violation; such Person shall be subject to penalties as outlined in G.L. c.40, §21D.
-Each day for which any such violation continues after receipt of such notice shall be deemed to be a separate offense. - b.
+If after receipt of such notices such Person continues such violation; such Person shall be subject to a penalty of \$300, as outlined in M.G.L. c.40, b.
 For the purposes of ensuring compliance with this Bylaw, the Board shall appoint an agent who shall have such authority as is specifically delegated by vote of the Board.
 Said authority shall not exceed that authority granted to the Board under this Bylaw.
 The appointment of said agent shall not take effect until notice thereof is filed with the Town Clerk and the Board of Selectmen.